Andreytvr/playwright_demo_tests/README.md

-Demo project with UI tests on Playwrightv
+Demo project with UI tests on Playwright